Print Friendly, PDF & Email

 Star Legacy Foundation works collaboratively with projects and their funders when projects are terminating or transitioning to independent 501(c)(3) status.
 However, due to the amount of work required to set up a fiscally sponsored project, Star Legacy Foundation requires a minimum of 2 years in a fiscally sponsored project relationship.

-These are some frequently asked questions about fiscal sponsorship that have come up over the years.
+Below are some frequently asked questions about fiscal sponsorship that have come up over the years.
 Remember, these are generalized answers.
-Your project’s fiscal sponsorship grant agreement may contain specific provisions that are a little different.
+Your project’s fiscal sponsorship grant agreement may contain specific provisions that are different.
 In all cases, the Agreement is the binding document.
 Please do not hesitate to call us if you have any questions about how the fiscal sponsorship arrangement works.

 The project solicits grants, gifts, or contributions to Star Legacy Foundation, earmarked for the Foundation’s restricted fund for this project.